dbondarchuk/yaml-js-include/docs/README.md

   The merge flow for the options is like this: Default options -> Options passed to the `YamlInclude` constructor -> Options declared on the tag inside YAML file.

 You can find options and defaults [here](/docs//interfaces/IncludeDirOptions.md)

+### !!inc/seq [path, options?]

+Merges files in directory into the array

+Arguments:

+- `path` - **required** - Relative (or absolute) path to the directory
+- `options` - _optional_ - Optional options for the directory include tag.
+Extends [`IncludeDirSeqOptions`](/docs//interfaces/IncludeDirSeqOptions.md)
+  The merge flow for the options is like this: Default options -> Options passed to the `YamlInclude` constructor -> Options declared on the tag inside YAML file.

+You can find options and defaults [here](/docs//interfaces/IncludeDirSeqOptions.md)

 ### !!inc/file path